-Does your investment returns take into account any cash drag?
+Do your investment returns take any cash drag into account?
 (1:12:20)

 Ser Jing: The investment performance figures of my family funds take into account cash holdings.
 The fund's cash positions is almost zero: there are studies that show that missing the few best days in the market will lead to a significant drop in investment performance over the long run.

 Note: Endowus invests all our clients money in the market, and do not hold any cash